carldebski/mads_capstone/README.md

         sudo systemctl start docker

 <ul>
-<li>Create DynamoDB instance (either via CLI or interface) and change below “QueryTerms” into the instance name that you have chosen</li>
+<li>Create DynamoDB instance (either via CLI or interface) and change value of “QueryTerms” into the instance name that you have chosen within handler function of koigawa/lambda_app/app.py</li>
 </ul>

         table = dynamodb.Table('QueryTerms')